antler/caribou-docs/resources/outline.md

 model, this will actually generate a new table for that model inside whatever database is referred to by the given configuration map under its `:database` key.
 This means of configuration means that you can create models in different databases just by swapping out the configuration map.
+For clarity, from here on out we will assume the config map is provided.

 * The next line calls the fundamental function `caribou.model/create`.
 This call is used to create any content inside of a Caribou project, and corresponds